Credit Card Debt Management Plans

 What is a Credit Card Debt Management Plan?

-A credit card debt management plan or DMP is a program a borrower can enroll in to regulate their monthly payments.
+A credit card debt management plan, or DMP, is a program that a borrower can enroll in to regulate their monthly payments.
 The counseling service negotiates with your creditors to establish lower monthly payments and interest rates.
 The debtor makes one monthly payment to the DMP that is then dispersed among the multiple creditors.
-With a DMP the entirety of your debt is to be paid off over time.
+With a DMP, the entirety of your debt is to be paid off over time.

 Possible Pros and Cons of a Credit Card Debt Management Plan